Gasimhacker/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su is the command to substitute user. whoami is the command to print the effective username of the current user.
+su is the command to substitute user. whoami is the command to print the effective username of the current user. groups is the command to print all the groups the current user is part of.